hergemony/teamprofilegenerator/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue)

 ## Description
 A Node.js command-line application that takes in information about employees on a software engineering team, then generates a HTML webpage that displays summaries for each employee.
 Unit tests are written for every part of the code to ensure that it passes the test.
+This project demonstrates the use of OOP and TDD using Jest.

 ## Table of Contents (optional)
 [Installation](##Installation),[Usage](##Usage),[Screenshot](#Screenshot),[Video](#Video),[License](#License),[Features](#Features),[Credits](#Credits),[Tests](#Tests),[Questions](#Questions),[Copyright](#Copyright)

 ## Installation
-Git clone the erepository into your terminal.
+Git clone the repository into your terminal.
 The application should use Jest for running the unit tests and Inquirer from npm for collecting input from the user.
 The following command line when invoked will run the application: node index.js

 ## Usage
 A Team Profile Generator with tests in place to efficiently generate employee information for an organisation.